VictoryKS/Map-Implementation/README.md

-# MapRealization
+# Map-Implementation
-Realization of Map on different patterns with implementation of iterable.
+Implementation of Map on different patterns + iterable.